 Neigenuveaux's Barbet Canada

-We are a rare breed that many of the great dogs breeds come from them, including the Bichon, Poodle, Porties and many of the water dogs.
+We are a rare breed newly accepted into the American Kennel Club as a Sporting breed as of January 1, 2020.
+Many of the great dogs breeds come from them, including the Bichon, Poodle, Porties and many of the water dogs.

 We don't shed and are as non allergenic as the Bichons.

 Canadian and UKC CHampion Neigenuveaux's Grand Mariner AKA Marnee

 (daughter of Darwin)

 We are excited to say that Marnee is the perfect addition to our family

 We love the water and will retrieve EVERYTHING in sight, calm and totally lovable family dogs.
 Libby come from Florence Erwin in Canada.
 A wonderful breeder of wonderful dogs.
 Libby will be shown in Canada and then bred, so watch for the Barbet's.

 AND remember we are not a Doodle!!!!!